ssd-tutorials/captcha/README.md

-# captcha
+# Adding captcha to the online form
-Exercise files for the course Adding captcha to the online form
+Exercise files for the course **Adding captcha to the online form**